π Dive Deeper into Oldsmar

 π Climate & Weather

-Oldsmar enjoys Florida’s subtropical climate with warm summers and mild winters.
-Average temperatures range from the mid-70s in winter to the low 90s in summer.
-The city receives about 50 inches of rain annually, mostly during the summer rainy season.
-Its slightly inland location provides some protection from direct hurricane impacts while maintaining cooling bay breezes.
+Oldsmar enjoys Florida’s subtropical climate with warm winters and hot, humid summers.
+Average temperatures range from 60Β°F in January to 82Β°F in August.
+The rainy season runs from June through September, with afternoon thunderstorms providing natural cooling.
+The city’s slightly inland location offers some protection from direct hurricane impacts while maintaining easy beach access.

 π¬ Community Sentiment